robang74/redfishos/forum/quick-start-guide.md

 ### WEB BROWSER

-This can be a quite amusing Android web-browser with *Turbo Mode* to speed you up:
+This can be quite an amusing Android web-browser with *Turbo Mode* to speed you up:

 * [Rocket Lightweight Web Browser](https://apkpure.com/rocket%E2%80%94lightweight-web-browser/dev.rocketscientists.rocket) on `apkpure`.

 created by the previous Firefox Lite team, it weighs only 6MB in APK size and grants:

-* No data shared with third parties
+* No data is shared with third parties
 * Data is encrypted in transit
-* No data collected.
+* No data was collected.

-Moreover, it is a [open-source project](https://github.com/RocketScientists/Rocket) hosted on Github.
+Moreover, it is an [open-source project](https://github.com/RocketScientists/Rocket) hosted on Github.

 ----